 Hawaii volcano shows 'no sign of slowing down,' destroys dozens of homes

-Molten lava from Hawaii's Kilauea volcano continues to spew into an idyllic lush paradise on the Big Island Monday, as an eleventh crack —or fissure—opened up, destroying at least 26 homes and spewing lava hundreds of feet in the air.
+Molten lava from Hawaii's Kilauea volcano continued gushing into the lush paradise on the Big Island Monday, even as an eleventh fissure opened up, destroying more than two dozen homes and spewing lava hundreds of feet in the air.

-Officials said the 26 decimated homes were located in the Leilani Estates subdivision, where molten rock, toxic gas and steam have been bursting through openings in the ground created by the volcano.
+The 26 decimated homes were located in the Leilani Estates subdivision, where molten rock, toxic gas and steam have been bursting through openings in the ground created by the volcano, officials said.
 No fatalities or major injuries have been reported since the eruptions began Thursday.

-Hawaii County Civil Defense Administrator Talmadge Magno told reporters on Sunday that some of the fissures “have established pretty good flows and just continue to cover more of the subdivision,” adding that there was a sizeable lava flow heading north of a new vent.
+Hawaii County Civil Defense Administrator Talmadge Magno told reporters on Sunday that some of the fissures “have established pretty good flows and just continue to cover more of the subdivision,” adding a sizeable lava flow was heading north of a new vent.

 Magno added that “it seems like the flows are extending further from the fissures, so the eruption is progressing.”

 Some of the more than 1,700 residents who have been evacuated in the Leilani Estates subdivision were allowed to briefly return to gather medicine, pets, and other necessities.
-Home prices in the area range from the mid-200's to up to nearly $600G, according to real estate listings.
+Home prices in the area range from about $250,000 up to nearly $600,000, according to real estate listings.

 The neighborhood is known for having more affordable real-estate prices on the Big Island that draw in many newcomers who can't afford to live elsewhere, according to Reuters.
-Leilani Estates is located the “Zone 1” (out of nine) hazard rating for lava-flows the U.S. Geological Survey gives the area due to “vents that have been repeatedly active in historical time.”
+Leilani Estates is located in the “Zone 1” (out of nine) hazard rating for lava-flows, as calculated by the U.S. Geological Survey, due to “vents that have been repeatedly active in historical time.”

 VOLCANIC ERUPTIONS LIKE THE ONE IN HAWAII, ARE NOT NATURAL DISASTERS -- WITHOUT THEM THE EARTH WOULD EXPLODE